BBVA/apicheck/docs/docs/developers.md

 ....
 ```

-    Be careful with the name of file, the name must be in upper case and the extesion in lower case.
+:warning: Be careful with the name of file, the name must be in upper case and the extension in lower case.

 ## Step 6 - Include the Dockefile